Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-| Head equals elevation
+| **Head equals elevation**

-Sets the input type to be a special form of the specified head boundary condition where head is set equal to the elevation of the node.
+| Sets the input type to be a special form of the specified head
+  boundary condition where head is set equal to the elevation of the node.
 This is normally the :math:`z`-coordinate, unless the instruction Y vertical has been issued, in which case the :math:`y`-coordinate is used instead.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 For example: